13th Carcassonne World Championships

 The two winners of the semifinals duel for the title of World Champion.
 The starting player in these finals is the player with the better position in the preelimination.

 If the game ends with a tie (which is extremely unlikely), then the player with the better result in the preelimination wins.
-The same is done with the losing players of the semi-finals; they play out which player will take the third place.
+The same is done with the losing players of the semifinals – they play off which player will take place 3.

 Explanation Swiss system:

 In the preelimination games the number of victories will be counted.
 We will use the Buchholz (Solkoff) method to resolve ties.
 This means that for every player the number of victories of his opponents will be summed up.
 For this the result of the weakest opponent will be discarded.
 If there are still ties, then the difference of victory points over all five games will be summed up and used as tie-breaker.

 The schedule for the first round will be determined by drawing lots.
 After that the schedule will be determined by the current ranking, where the players ranked 1 and 2, 3 and 4, 5 and 6 and so on will compete against each other.
 In addition to that we will take care that players do not have to play against each other twice (if possible).
-Then the next suitable player in the ranking will be determined (this actually will be done by a software solution).
+Then the next suitable player in the ranking will be determined (this will be done actually by a software solution).
 In every game the starting player is the player that has started fewer times.
 In case of ties the player placed at position one in a game by the software is the starting player.

 Rules of the Carcassonne Games - Explanations:

 All games are played only with the basic Carcassonne game, with the following rule variations: Cities with two tiles give four points (not two).
-The Farmer’s value is calculated like this: For every meadow the number of farmers is calculated and a player with the most farmers receives 3 points for each city that borders this meadow.
-Note that in this manner a player can get the points for one city more then one time!
+The Farmer’s value is calculated like this: For every meadow the number of farmers is calculated and a player with the most farmers receives 3 points for every city at that meadow.
+Note that every player can get the points for one city in this manner more than one time!